Zacon7/VINet/README.md

 > This is a non-official PyTorch implementation of VINet[1] forked from [https://github.com/HTLife/VINet](https://github.com/HTLife/VINet).
 Aim of this repository is to update version written by HTLife and improve the documentation.
 Project is under construction.

+# Hox!

+- The code works (no errors), but the model did not converge.
+You are welcome to continue this project.

 # Memo: